Turtlecrafter81/al-guides/Operation Siren Guide.md

 - **"AP Refill with Oil?
 Should I do that?"** -  The Oil:AP ratio is 10:1.
 You can refill up to 5 times a **WEEK**.
 Cost per refill requires 1000/1000/2000/2000/4000 oil in that order.
 You can also buy AP packs in port/Akashi shops with Supply Coins which effectively removes the need to refill with oil.
 - **"What is Meta Lab?"** - It's detailed in the [META Lab/Ashes Showdown section](#Ashes-showdown)
 - **"Why are Corruption 5 and 6 regions so hard?"** -  Likely because your current adaptive stats are low.
 Your adaptive stats will be compared to the enemy's -  every point difference is roughly 1% in your or the enemy's favour (Offense and Defense ranges from 70% - 130%, Tactics (healing) is 70% -100%).
 The recommended end-game stat line is 188/188/144.
 You will not gain any additional advantage against even the strongest enemies beyond those values.
 - **"What are star rewards?
 What are the 4<sup>th</sup> and 5<sup>th</sup> star requirements for this region, why are they all marked as '???' ?"** -  Because they are hidden requirements and sometimes dependent on RNG based events to boot.
 They'll eventually show when you repeatedly complete the region.
-The wiki has a section for starring requirements and rewards which you can search by name [here](https://azurlane.koumakan.jp/Operation_Siren_Exploration)
+The wiki has a section for starring requirements and rewards which you can search by name [here](https://azurlane.koumakan.jp/Operation_Siren_Exploration).
 - **"What should I do after finishing story?"** - Do at least one Stronghold when your adaptive stat is up to snuff.
 Refer to the [Stronghold Guide](#Stronghold) below.
-Simply put, you can go to port mid-stronghold and your progress will be saved.
-Do your daily port missions, strongholds, Abyss, treasure maps and clear all regions in that order.
+Simply put, you can go to port mid-Stronghold and your progress will be saved.
+Do your daily port missions, Strongholds, Abyssal Zones, Hidden Zonees and clear all regions in that order.

 ## General Gameplay:
 - There's 3 important things to note: